-The Groveland Fire Department provides non-transporting Emergency Medical Services (EMS) at the First Responder Level.
+Groveland Fire Rescue provides non-transporting Emergency Medical Services (EMS) at the Basic Life Support Level.
 All firefighters are trained to at least the First Responder level.
-Currently, nine firefighters are certified to the EMT level and one is certified at the paramedic level.
-GFD is dispatched simultaneously with our contracted ambulance service, Trinity EMS.
+Currently, Thirteen firefighters are certified to the EMT level.
+Groveland Fire Rescue is dispatched simultaneously with our contracted ambulance service, Trinity EMS.
 Almost always, the Fire Department arrives on scene 5-10 minutes before an ambulance.
-Our EMT’s have the same training as BLS ambulance crews, and therefore can perform initial patient assessment, treat any immediate life threatening illness and/or injury, and prepare the patient for transport.
-Dual response from the Fire Department with the ambulance decreases initial response times and allows for earlier patient treatment with better outcomes as a result.
+Our EMT’s perform initial patient assessment, treat any immediate life threatening illness and/or injury, and prepare the patient for transport.
+Dual response from the Fire Department with the ambulance decreases initial response times and allows for earlier patient treatment with better outcomes.

-Beginning in 2015, significant changes occurred with how EMS is provided by GFD.
-The department became licensed as an Emergency First Responder (EFR) agency.
-EMS vehicles carry Epi Pens to treat allergic reactions and Naloxone (Narcan) to reverse the effects of opiate overdoses, and Automated External Defibrillators (AED’s) to assist in cardiac arrests.
+EMS vehicles carry Epi Pens to treat allergic reactions, Naloxone (Narcan) to reverse the effects of opiate overdoses, and Automated External Defibrillators (AED’s) to assist in cardiac arrests.
 All EMS vehicles also have been outfitted with new equipment, supplies, and medical bags.
-Medical operations have been synchronized between both stations to ensure the same quality of care is provided to all residents.
-A quality improvement system is in place to review medical reports and ensure a high level of care is being provided.
+Medical operations have been synchronized between both stations to ensure the same quality of care is provided to all residents and visitors of Groveland.
+A quality improvement system is in place to review medical reports and ensure a high level of care is being provided by department personnel.